Eva Perón: Vice-presidential nomination

-In 1951, Duarte was chosen by her husband as a candidate for vice-president.
-This move was not welcomed by some of Perón's more conservative allies to whom the possibility of Eva becoming president in the event of Juan Perón's death was not acceptable.
+In 1951, Eva Perón was chosen by Juan Perón as a candidate for vice-president.
+This move was not welcomed by some of Juan Perón's more conservative allies, to whom the possibility of Eva Perón becoming president in the event of Juan Perón's death was not acceptable.

-Eva was immensely popular particularly among working-class women.
-The intensity of the support she drew from the people is said to have surprised even Juan Perón himself.
-The wide support Evita's proposed candidacy generated indicated to him that Eva had become as important a figure of the Peronist party as Juan Perón himself was.
+Eva was immensely popular, particularly among working-class women.
+The intensity of the support she drew from the people is said to have surprised Juan Perón.
+The wide support Eva Perón's proposed candidacy generated indicated to him that Eva Perón had become as important a figure of the Peronist party as Juan Perón himself was.

-On 22 August 1951, the aligned labour unions held a massive rally that they called the "Cabildo Abierto", a reference to the first local government of the May Revolution, in 1810.
-The Peróns addressed the crowd from the balcony of a huge scaffolding set up on the Avenida 9 de Julio, several blocks away from the Casa Rosada, the official government house of Argentina.
+On 22 August 1951, the aligned labor unions held a massive rally that they called the "Cabildo Abierto", a reference to the first local government of the May Revolution of 1810.
+The Peróns addressed the crowd from the balcony of a large scaffolding set up on the Avenida 9 de Julio, several blocks away from the Casa Rosada, the official government house of Argentina.
 Overhead were two large portraits of Eva and Juan Perón.
 It has been claimed that "Cabildo Abierto" was the largest public display of support in history for a female political figure.

 She declined the invitation to run for vice-president.
-She said her only ambition was that in the large chapter of history to be written about her husband, the footnotes would mention a woman who brought the "hopes and dreams of the people to the president", a woman who eventually turned those hopes and dreams into "glorious reality".
+She said that her only ambition was that in the large chapter of history to be written about her husband, the footnotes would mention a woman who brought the "hopes and dreams of the people to the president", a woman who eventually turned those hopes and dreams into "glorious reality".
 In Peronist rhetoric, this event has come to be referred to as "The Renunciation", portraying Evita as having been a selfless woman in line with the Hispanic myth of marianismo.

 Re-election and Spiritual Leader of the Nation

 On 7 May 1952, Evita's 33rd birthday, she was given the title of "Spiritual Leader of the Nation" by her husband.

 On 4 June 1952, Evita rode with Juan Perón in a parade through Buenos Aires in celebration of his re-election as President of Argentina.
 Evita was by this point so ill that she was unable to stand without support.
 Underneath her oversized fur coat was a frame made of plaster and wire that allowed her to stand.
-She took a triple dose of pain medication before the parade, and took another two doses when she returned home.
+She took a triple dose of pain medication before the parade and took another two doses when she returned home.